Ryan-the-hito/Raspberry/README.md

 ### Auto-save Group and Sort Settings (all versions), import existing Launchpad groups, migration made easier, no worries about backup and recovery (exclusive for paid users)

-**Although many launcher software has manual grouping features, for users transferring from previous generations of macOS, migrating existing group information is a big headache.**
+**Although many launcher apps have manual grouping features, for users transferring from previous generations of macOS, migrating existing group information is a big headache.**

-Pay attention to the changes in the background in the following demonstration, where most of the software has almost instantly found their original combinations:
+Please pay attention to the changes in the background in the following demonstration, where most of the software has almost instantly found its original combinations:

 https://github.com/user-attachments/assets/48e4dd4a-f630-4f49-9d56-ee80bacad3e1

 Raspberry focuses on this feature.
-As the author of Raspberry, I have over 700 software and 21 groups on my Mac.
+As the author of Raspberry, I have over 700 softwares and 21 groups on my Mac.
 If I had to regroup each software again, what a massive project that would be!
 (Not to mention that before, Launchpad required dragging to group, which was even more difficult.)

 Therefore, Raspberry has added a migration feature in the paid version, which can save the user's Launchpad groups on the system before macOS 26 locally, and then restore them with one click after the user upgrades to macOS 26.
 (Note: **This feature requires purchasing and installing Raspberry's paid version before the upgrade and operating it correctly**.)